homebridge/node-icmp-ping/README.md

 `npm test` needs no privileges and exercises argument validation and the actual addon export.
 Pure Rust tests exercise encoding, checksums, parsing, correlation, negative mapping, and deterministic native retry logic. `npm run test:integration` and `npm run test:resources` require raw-socket privileges and must pass in runtime-test CI; they do not silently skip permission failures.
 No external Internet target is required.

 Cargo.lock is committed because this npm-distributed native product should have reproducible dependency resolution.
 CI uses `--locked`.
 [Release process](docs/releasing.md) describes prebuilt assembly and trusted publishing setup.

-## Future configuration

-Optional timeout, attempt, TTL, and payload-size overrides may be added later.
-They are not accepted by v1.
-A Windows Echo API backend may be considered later for non-elevated operation; it is not included in v1.

-## License and attribution

-MIT.
-Copyright (c) 2026 Renzo Zanelli.
-The ICMP engine, packet codec, Node-API boundary, wrappers, tests, and build workflows were independently implemented for this project.
-Dependency licenses and generated-loader notices retain their applicable attribution.